Are You Ready to Get Your Medical Marijuana Card?

 What Happens Next? - OMMU Application Approval Process

 Online payments take five business days to clear.
 Once your payment clears, the OMMU begins its review.
 This review process takes another five business days.
 After the State completes their assessment, they will send you another email.
 In the meantime.
-You use this email as a temporary card while waiting for your CBD card.
+You use this email as a temporary card at the medical marijuana treatment center while waiting for your CBD card.
 The State mails the official one within another five business days.
 If they reject any part of an application for missing or invalid documentation, they delay the processing time.
-Generally speaking, patients can purchase medical cannabis approximately 10-14 days after they visit KindHealth for their card.
-Most dispensaries need an in-person visit first, before arranging a home delivery.
+Patients can purchase medical cannabis approximately 10-14 days after they visit KindHealth for their card.
+Many dispensaries need an in-person visit first, before arranging a home delivery.

 Seasonal Resident Proof of Residency